crystal-wolfer/trade-vault-project/README.md

 ## Usage

 To use the application, follow the installation steps above and ensure both the client and server are running.
-Navigate to `http://localhost:5173` in your browser to access the TradeVault platform.
+Navigate to `https://trade-vault.web.app/` OR `http://localhost:5173` in your browser to access the TradeVault platform.
 The platform comes with 3 preseeded accounts:
 - peter@abv.bg; 123456
 - george@abv.bg; 123456
 - admin@abv.bg; admin